-Writing majors have two options: 1. creative writing or 2. professional writing - both of which focus on the personal and cultural significance of language and literature.
+Writing majors have two options: 1. creative writing or 2. writing - both of which focus on the personal and cultural significance of language and literature.

 The department's combined literature and writing major is designed for those interested in teaching English in secondary schools.

 The B.F.A. in Creative Writing is a pre-professional degree that offers students intensive training in the writing of fiction, poetry, drama, creative nonfiction, and screenplays.
 In addition to courses in creative writing, students are required to write a senior thesis, to take courses in literature, to complete a writing-related internship, and to present their work in a solo reading during their final year.Bachelor of Arts in Speech Communication:

 Communication majors concentrate on the purposes, functions and varieties of human communication, including a wide range of theories and practices of communication from interpersonal to mass media.